HaliteChallenge/Halite-II/website/learn-programming-challenge/basic-game-rules/units.md

 ## Map

-Space is a 2D grid, where grid cells (not grid points) are identified by an X and Y coordinate.
-The top-left cell is cell (0, 0), with positive X extending towards the right and positive Y extending toward the bottom.
+Space is a 2D plane, where locations are identified by an X and Y coordinate.
+The top-left point is (0, 0), with positive X extending towards the right and positive Y extending toward the bottom.
 All distances are Euclidean `sqrt(dx^2 + dy^2)`.
 Note that this makes the coordinate system left-handed!

 <div class="static-container text-center">
     <img style="width: 60%;height: auto;" src="/assets/images//tutorial-images/map.png">